vcse59/Generative-AI/ollama/README.md

 ## Build the Docker Image

 1. Clone the Ollama repository or ensure you have a Dockerfile for Ollama.
-2. Open a terminal and navigate to the directory containing the Dockerfile.
+2. Open a terminal and build the Docker image:

-    ```bash
-    cd $(git rev-parse --show-toplevel)/ollama
-    ```

-3. Build the Docker image:

     ```bash
     docker build -t ollama .